Category:

 What is Ben Stein's Net Worth?

 Ben Stein is an American lawyer, comedian, actor, and writer who has a net worth of $25 million.
-Ben Stein built his career has a political and economic commentator and then transitioned into acting and comedy.
+Ben Stein built his career as a political and economic commentator and then transitioned into acting and comedy.
 Ben Stein first rose to prominence as a speechwriter for Richard Nixon and Gerald Ford.
-Later on, Stein decided to enter the world of entertainment where he became an actor, comedian and Emmy Award-winning game show host of Comedy Central's "Win Ben Stein's Money."
+Later on, Stein decided to enter the entertainment world where he became an actor, comedian, and Emmy Award-winning game show host of Comedy Central's "Win Ben Stein's Money."
 He is probably most famous for his cameo in "Ferris Bueller's Day Off."

 Personal Life

 Stein was born on November 25, 1944 in Washington, D.C.
-His mother, Mildred, was a homemaker and his father, Hubert, was a writer, economist, and presidential advisor.
+His mother, Mildred, was a homemaker, and his father, Hubert, was a writer, economist, and presidential advisor.
 He grew up in a Jewish household in the Woodside Forest neighborhood of Silver Spring, Maryland.
 He attended Montgomery Blair High School and graduated in 1962.
-He then enrolled at Columbia University where he graduated with honors with a degree in economics.
-He then attended Yale Law School and graduated as valedictorian in June of 1970.
+He then enrolled at Columbia University, where he graduated with honors and a degree in economics.
+He then attended Yale Law School and graduated as valedictorian in June 1970.

 Law and Political Career

-Stein began working as a lawyer in New Haven, Connecticut before becoming a trial lawyer for the Federal Trade Commission in Washington, D.C.
+Stein worked as a lawyer in New Haven, Connecticut, before becoming a trial lawyer for the Federal Trade Commission in Washington, D.C.
 He also began teaching while living in D.C. at American University.
-He initially taught courses in the political and social content of mass cultural.
-He later taught courses at the University of California, Santa Cruz on political and civil rights in the U.S. Constitution and at Pepperdine University on libel law.
+He initially taught courses in the political and social content of mass culture.
+He later taught classes at the University of California, Santa Cruz, on political and civil rights in the U.S. Constitution and at Pepperdine University on libel law.
 From 1990 to 1997, he worked as a law professor at Pepperdine.

 Stein has also experienced success as a writer, primarily writing as a political commentator.
 He writes conservative columns for The American Spectator and Newsmax.
-He has also written in The Wall Street Journal, The New York Times, New York Magazine, and Barron's Magazine.
+He has also written for The Wall Street Journal, The New York Times, New York Magazine, and Barron's Magazine.
 He wrote a column for Yahoo!
 Finance until 2009.
-He was also fired from his position as a columnist at The New York Times in 2009 due to a conflict of interest, as he had recently become a spokeman for Freescore.com, a credit information company.
-The Times has stated it would not be appropriate for Stein to continue writing a business and finance related column for them while he worked with Freescore but Stein has stated that the thought the termination was actually motivated by his criticism of President Obama and budget cuts at the Times.
+He was also fired from his position as a columnist at The New York Times in 2009 due to a conflict of interest, as he had recently become a spokesman for Freescore.com, a credit information company.
+The Times has stated it would not be appropriate for Stein to continue writing a business and finance-related column for them while he worked with Freescore, but Stein has stated that the thought the termination was actually motivated by his criticism of President Obama and budget cuts at the Times.

 Ben Stein Net Worth